victory1908/SingPost-IOS1/Pods/KGModal/readme.md

 // Defaults to YES
 @property (nonatomic) BOOL tapOutsideToDismiss;

-// Determins if the close button or tapping outside the modal should animate the dismissal
+// Determines if the close button or tapping outside the modal should animate the dismissal
 // Defaults to YES
 @property (nonatomic) BOOL animateWhenDismissed;

-// Determins if the close button is shown
+// Determins close button type (None/Left/Right)
+// Defaults to Left
+@property (nonatomic) KGModalCloseButtonType closeButtonType;

+// Determines whether close button will display on the left or right
-// Defaults to YES
+// Defaults to left
-@property (nonatomic) BOOL showCloseButton;
+@property (nonatomic) KGModalCloseButtonLocation closeButtonLocation;

 // The background color of the modal window
 // Defaults black with 0.5 opacity